Welcome to my epic backpacking Stockholm travel guide!

 For me, Castanea Old Town ticks all the boxes.
 All of Stockholm’s most important sites are just a stone’s throw away from Castanea’s front door, you’ll find the Royal Palace, the Nobel Museum, and the Stockholm Cathedral as well!

-Between the awesome staff, prime time location, and overall positive backpacker vibes, it won’t take you long before you too are thinking that Castanea Old Town is the best hostel in Stockholm for travelers.
+Between the awesome staff, prime time location, and overall positive backpacker vibes, it won’t take you long before you too are thinking that Castanea Old Town is probably one of the best hostels in Sweden.

 Best of all, Castanea is NOT the most expensive hostel in Stockholm, despite it being the best.
 Enjoy the hell out of this place and tell Cecilia and the hostel team hello from all of us at the Broke Backpacker.